FelixWinterstein/FPGA-shared-mem/README.md

 3) __Compile the SVM driver__: Set the cross compiler for the SoC platform: `export CROSS_COMPILE=<path-to-SoC-Embedded-Design-Suite-installation>/embedded/ds-5/sw/gcc/bin/arm-linux-gnueabihf-`.
 Open `svm_common/svm_driver/Makefile` and set `KDIR` to the path of the linux-socfpga sources.

 4) __Build the custom RTL library for SVM__: The SVM functionality at the hardware end is implemented in a custom RTL library, which is integrated into the OpenCL compilation flow.
-Build the library by running the scripts `svm_common/rtl_src/generate_aocl_interface.sh` and `svm_common/rtl_src/package_ip.sh` (in this order).
+Ensure that `$ALTERAOCLSDKROOT` points to you Intel FPGA OpenCL installation and `source ./init_opencl_env.sh` to point to the correct board support package.
+Build the custom RTL library by running the scripts `svm_common/rtl_src/generate_aocl_interface.sh` and `svm_common/rtl_src/package_ip.sh` (in this order).

+### Setup instructions:

+1)

 ### Questions:
 Write to me: [http://cas.ee.ic.ac.uk/people/fw1811](http://cas.ee.ic.ac.uk/people/fw1811)